Updated: September 2019

 Sei whales were not commonly taken in Western Greenland and the Davis Strait, with only 8 reported catches in the periods 1924-39 and 1946-50.
 However, it was heavily exploited off Canada especially from the 1960s up until 1972 (IWC, n.d.; Prieto et al., 2012).

 Today/after the moratorium

-Except for one sei whale caught in Greenland in 2006, there have been no reported catches in NAMMCO member countries since its inception.
+Except for one sei whale caught in Greenland in 2006, there have been no reported catches in NAMMCO member countries since its inception in 1992.
 Iceland caught a total of 70 sei whales for scientific research in the 1980s (the IWC list of total catches).

 |1986||West Iceland||Special permit (scientific whaling)||40|

 |1989||West Greenland||Aboriginal subsistence hunting||2|